dave2k77/lrdbenchmark/docs/_build/html/_sources/installation.rst.txt

    pip install lrdbenchmark

-This will install lrdbenchmark with all required dependencies including production-ready ML estimators (SVR, Gradient Boosting, Random Forest, CNN) that achieve **74% better accuracy** than classical methods.
+This will install lrdbenchmark with all required dependencies including production-ready ML estimators (SVR, Gradient Boosting, Random Forest) and neural network estimators (CNN, LSTM, GRU, Transformer) that achieve **superior accuracy** with perfect robustness.

 Installation with Optional Dependencies
 --------------------------------------